mheap/nexmo-developer/README.md

 ### Further advice and resources for successful submodule usage

-Never `git add .` this is lazy practice anyway but will make bad things happen with submodules.
+Never `git add .` this will make bad things happen with submodules.
 Try `git add -p` instead.
 You're welcome.

 If you're not sure what to do, ask for help.
 It's easier to lend a hand along the way than to rescue it later!